 Similarly, employees should declare any interests such as ownership of land and shares in any relevant company where a conflict of interest might exist.
-Employees are required to record these interests with the Monitoring Officer.
+Employees are required to record these interests with their Executive Director and the Monitoring Officer.

 If an employee attends a cabinet meeting of the council when a contract in which they have an interest is to be considered, they must report this to the Monitoring Officer or the most senior officer present.
-It is a legal requirement for employees not to speak on an item for which they have an interest whether at the meeting, in prior briefings to members or at any other time.
+It is a legal requirement for employees not to speak on an item for which they have an interest whether at the meeting, in prior briefings to councillors or at any other time.

-Employees are required to consult their Head of Service before accepting any company directorship or positions akin to directorships in any limited liability company, including membership of the board of a community association whether such an association that is incorporated as a limited liability company or a registered charity or not.
+Employees are required to consult their Executive Director before accepting any company directorship or positions akin to directorships in any limited liability company, including membership of the board of a community association whether such an association that is incorporated as a limited liability company or a registered charity or not.
+New recruits should also declare any existing directorships/memberships following appointment.

-Any financial or non-financial interests should be declared using the Code of Conduct declaration of interest form.
+Any financial or non-financial interests should be declared using the Code of Conduct declaration of interest form, available on the HR intranet pages, which must be signed by the employee's line manager and authorised by the Executive Director and the council's Monitoring Officer.